 The Corporate Secretary of First Majestic Silver (AG) is Selling Shares

-Today, the Corporate Secretary of First Majestic Silver (AG), Connie Lillico, sold shares of AG for $382.5K.
+On July 24, the Corporate Secretary of First Majestic Silver (AG), Connie Lillico, sold shares of AG for $71.79K.

-In addition to Connie Lillico, 2 other AG executives reported Sell trades in the last month.
+In addition to Connie Lillico, 5 other AG executives reported Sell trades in the last month.
+Over the last month, Connie Lillico has reported another 3 Sell trades on AG for a total of $1.27M.

 See today’s analyst top recommended stocks >>